cpfriend1721994/fastlane-plugin-mattermost/README.md

 fastlane add_plugin mattermost
 ```

-3. Add `mattermost` to your lane in `Fastfile` whenever you want to upload the file
+3. Add `mattermost` to your lane in `Fastfile`, for more infomations about incoming webhook's fields read: https://developers.mattermost.com/integrate/incoming-webhooks/

 ```bash
 lane :build_android do